-Mrs. Armstrong was smarter or at least more devious than most wanna be ex-wives who already had a divorce shyster, she had installed tracking software on her husband’s phone, and she was also the person who made all his travel arrangements.
-What I initially thought was going to take a couple of days to catch him in the act was most likely only going to take a day at most, depending on his libido.
-Well I remember what my mother used to say, ‘don’t count your fried eggs before they are on your plate’.
+Mrs. Armstrong was smarter, or at least more devious than most wanna be ex-wives who already had a divorce shyster.
+She had installed tracking software on her husband’s phone, and she was also the person who made all his travel arrangements.
+What I initially thought was going to take a couple of days was most likely only going to take a day at most, depending on his libido.
+Well, I remember what my mother used to say, ‘don’t count your fried eggs before they are on your plate’.

-Have I told you before that my mother is a bit of free spirt and doesn’t really go along with convention?
+Have I told you before that my mother is a bit of free spirit and doesn’t really go along with convention?

-But she sent me texted me a link on my cell phone, after I embarrassingly told her she was talking to me on a landline and gave me a password to track her husband’s cell phone.
+But she sent me a link on my cell phone after I embarrassingly told her she was talking to me on a landline and gave me a password to track her husband’s cell phone.

-The suspected Mr. Armstrong was staying at one of the convention resorts on Disney property, the Coronado, probably on the biggest ones by my guess.
-So, I went home a got a pair of pressed chinos and a dress shirt, typical convention wear here in Florida and headed for the resort.
-Parking was never a problem here, most attendees to conventions are bussed around and never bother with a rental car, so I was able to park my car close to the convention hall.
+The suspected Mr. Armstrong was staying at one of the convention resorts on Disney property, the Coronado, probably one of the biggest ones by my guess.
+So, I went home, got a pair of pressed chinos and a dress shirt (typical convention wear here in Florida), and headed for the resort.
+Parking was never a problem here, as most attendees to conventions are bused around and never bother with a rental car, so I was able to park my car close to the convention hall.

 Eight hours later I returned home, hot, tired and sweaty.
-Mr. Armstrong had toured the Animal Kingdom park with a vengeance, after passing thru the touch points he had headed into Guest Services, not wanting to tip him off that I was following him I hung back, over the next couple of hours I figured out what he had done in Guest Services, he had paid for a service to give him Fast Passes to every major attraction in Animal Kingdom.
-Expedition Everest, Flights of Passage, Kilimanjaro Safari (he did that one twice) I was able to keep my eyeballs on him at Festival of the Lion King and the Finding Nemo show.
-No one joined him the entire day, no cute girls, or guys (not that I would judge) but he was alone throughout the entire day.
-From what I saw he never took a single call throughout the day, and I thought he was some big wall street guy, I never knew them to not be on the phone from morning till night.
+Mr. Armstrong had toured the Animal Kingdom park with a vengeance, and after passing thru the touch points he had headed into Guest Services, not wanting to tip him off that I was following him I hung back.
+Over the next couple of hours I figured out what he had done in Guest Services: he had paid for a service to give him Fast Passes to every major attraction in Animal Kingdom.
+Expedition Everest, Flights of Passage, and Kilimanjaro Safari (he did that one twice).
+I was able to keep my eyeballs on him at Festival of the Lion King and the Finding Nemo show.
+No one joined him the entire day.
+No cute girls, or guys (not that I would judge).
+He was alone throughout the entire day.
+From what I saw he never took a single call throughout the day.
+I had thought he was some big wall street guy, but I never knew them to not be on the phone from morning till night.

-But it was nightfall before he returned to his room.
+It was nightfall before he returned to his room.
 I could see he was dragging butt as much as me, so I figured he was not going to have company for the night.
-But being the diligent investigator, I was, I set myself up on the bench near his room for an hour afterward and made sure he did not leave again or have a visitor.
+Being the diligent investigator I was though, I set myself up on the bench near his room for an hour afterward and made sure he did not leave again or have a visitor.

-Unfortunately, Mr. Armstrong was not as weak as I was, over a rushed egg sandwich from a convenience store I saw Armstrong was on the move and had been for two hours.
-Damn the guy had been at rope drop for Hollywood Studios, now I would have to spot him, but I did not know what he was wearing.
-What I thought was going to be difficult turned out not to be, he was making a remote controlled toy in Galaxy Edge at Build a Droid, and I knew I would have no trouble tracking him the rest of the day, he was dressed like a rebel fighter pilot, orange jump suit and all.
-Then after build a droid he had the backpack holding a droid and a fancy new light saber strapped to his back.
+Unfortunately, Mr. Armstrong was not as weak as I was.
+Over a rushed egg sandwich from a convenience store I saw Armstrong was on the move and had been for two hours.
+Damn, the guy had been at rope drop for Hollywood Studios!
+Now I would have to spot him, but I did not know what he was wearing.
+What I thought was going to be difficult turned out not to be; he was making a remote controlled toy in Galaxy Edge at Build a Droid, and I knew I would have no trouble tracking him the rest of the day, seeing as he was dressed like a rebel fighter pilot, orange jump suit and all.
+Then, after build a droid, he had the backpack holding a droid and a fancy new light saber strapped to his back.
 The rest of the day was spent similarly to the day before, rides, shows and attractions along with stops for popcorn, churros and Mickey shaped ice cream bars.

 Armstrong was not attending the convention; he was on vacation.
 He never talked to anyone for very long, he never talked on his phone and he sure never met up with a lover.
 He was just a guy having a good time.

-Locals like me do not spend all day at the parks, we might spend a couple of hours, do what we want to do, ride what we want, eat at a specific restaurant watch a show then go home.
-We are not crazy like this guy and pressed for time like most guests.
+Locals like me do not spend all day at the parks.
+We might spend a couple of hours, do what we want to do, ride what we want, eat at a specific restaurant watch a show, then go home.
+We are not crazy like this guy or pressed for time like most guests.

-I was outside of his room bright and early the next morning, this time I was prepared for a day in the parks, comfortable shoes, shorts and three t shirts and two hats in my bag to change my look and numerous snacks.
-I was going to try and get up close and personal with him today, if he was in a boat at Pirates of the Caribbean I would get splashed with the same mock cannonball, if he was flying on Soar ‘in at Epcot I would be the fool kicking my feet a few seats down from him.
+I was outside of his room bright and early the next morning.
+This time I was prepared for a day in the parks, with comfortable shoes, shorts, three t shirts and two hats in my bag to change my look, and numerous snacks.
+I was going to try and get up close and personal with him today; if he was in a boat at Pirates of the Caribbean I would get splashed with the same mock cannonball, and if he was flying on Soar ‘in at Epcot I would be the fool kicking my feet a few seats down from him.

 But like everything in this case it was not going according to my plan.
 I kept his room under surveillance for two hours before he emerged and damn it if he was not wearing a beautifully tailored pin strip suit with highly shined shoes and a very professional leather binder with gold clasps.

-Another curve, instead of stopping in the convention center and talking to his peers of high finance the perfectly coiffed target walked out the front door and got a cab.
+Another curve; instead of stopping in the convention center and talking to his peers of high finance, the perfectly coiffed target walked out the front door and got a cab.
 I tailed him and he ended up at Casting.
-Casting is a building on the outside is inspired by Alice in Wonderland theme with funny doorknobs to match but inside it is pure Corporate Disney Personal or Human Resources or whatever the corporation lingo is for a hiring center.
+Casting is a building that on the outside is styled with an Alice in Wonderland theme with funny doorknobs to match, but inside it is pure Corporate Disney Personal, or Human Resources, or whatever the corporation lingo is for a hiring center.

 I took the plunge and walked into the building.
-I had lost sight of my quarry, but he was in here somewhere and I was about what he was doing.
-I was approached almost immediately by a smiling seemingly overly happy intern with an armful of clipboards.
+I had lost sight of my quarry, but he was in here somewhere and I was curious about what he was doing.
+I was approached almost immediately by a smiling, seemingly overly happy intern with an armful of clipboards.

 “Oh, your friend went up the ramp to the job fair, are you going to that to?”

-“Okay just head up the ramp, fill out the form and hand it in at the podium.”
-She said smiling, which I am sure if I tried it would hurt my face.
+“Okay just head up the ramp, fill out the form and hand it in at the podium.” she said, smiling in a way that I am sure if I had tried to return it would have hurt my face.
 Taking the clipboard from her hand I went up the ramp surrounded tastefully with Disney characters.

-The next ten minutes were filled with silence, of people filling out the forms and looking on their phones.
-I looked over the form it was an application for an hourly position in Disney Transportation, bus driver to be exact.
+The next ten minutes were filled with silence while people were filling out the forms and looking on their phones.
+I looked over the form myself.
+It was an application for an hourly position in Disney Transportation, bus driver to be exact.
 I pretended to fill out my form, but I was covertly looking over at Armstrong’s.
-The man was filling it out with the intensity a gambler studies the racing forms when he is down to his last two bucks.
+The man was filling it out with the intensity similar to that of a gambler studying racing forms when he is down to his last two bucks.

-I put some nonsense on my own form, and I followed Armstrong as he placed his clipboard on the podium and then we resumed our seats.
-He did not take out his phone he did not do anything else to kill time as most people do in those situations he just calmly took in the room, the pictures on the wall, the people still working on the forms.
+I put some nonsense on my own form, and followed Armstrong as he placed his clipboard on the podium before we resumed our seats.
+He did not take out his phone.
+In fact, he did not do anything to kill time as most people do in similar situations.
+He just calmly took in the room, the pictures on the wall, and the people still working on the forms.
 I took my phone out but did not really do anything with it but check the weather.